LLNL/axom/src/axom/mint/docs/sphinx/sections/execution_model.rst

 Execution Model
 ----------------

-Mint provides a mesh-aware :ref:`sections/execution_model`, that is based on the `RAJA`_ programming model abstraction layer, enabling the implementation of computational kernels that are born *parallel* and *portable* to emerging architectures.
+Mint provides a mesh-aware :ref:`sections/execution_model`, based on the `RAJA`_ programming model abstraction layer.
+The execution model supports on-node fine-grain parallelism for mesh traversals.
+Thereby, enable the implementation of computational kernels that are born parallel and portable across different processor architectures.

 .. note::
    To utilize NVIDIA GPUs, using the `RAJA`_ CUDA backend, Axom needs to be